 What Is a Psychology Major?

 The Saint Joseph's University psychology program features courses in all of the major subfields of psychology, including clinical, developmental, social, cognitive, and health psychology.
 The Department of Psychology also has a strong representation from faculty in behavioral and clinical neuroscience.
 The psychology major focuses on teaching the skills that are in high demand for psychology majors entering the workforce or continuing on to graduate education, including:

-The department of psychology offers a clinical concentration of courses in support of those who are interested in pursuing careers in clinical psychology, counseling psychology and related mental health fields.
+The program also features a clinical concentration, specifically designed for students interested in pursuing careers in clinical psychology, counseling psychology and related mental health fields.
 As part of the concentration, you will complete coursework in abnormal psychology, clinical psychology, personality, psychological assessment, developmental psychology and clinical internship.

-What Can You Do With a Degree in Psychology?
+What Can I Do With a Degree in Psychology?

 A psychology degree will teach you the skills that are highly sought after by employers, such as how to understand human behavior, analyze complex data and conduct thorough research.
 Psychology majors have gone on to pursue careers as:

-How Will Saint Joseph's University Prepare You for a Career in Psychology?
+How Will Saint Joseph's University Prepare Me for a Career in Psychology?

 Continue Your Education in Psychology

-Saint Joseph's offers a variety of graduate options to help undergraduates further develop their skills in psychology after graduation to help guide and advance their careers, including:
+Saint Joseph's offers graduate programs to help undergraduates further develop their skills in psychology after graduation to help guide and advance their careers, including: